 - Assign tasks to another person

 - Display emails, calendars and contacts in the Outlook app for Android and iOS

-- Synchronize the task lists with SharePoint (O365)
+- Synchronize the task lists with SharePoint (Microsoft 365)

-- Synchronize the task lists with Microsoft To-Do (O365)
+- Synchronize the task lists with Microsoft To Do (Microsoft 365)

-- Link to MS Project – which means that tasks can’t be synchronized
+- Link to MS Project – which means that tasks cannot be synchronized

 - Display the tasks in Outlook app for Android and iOS

-However, what’s the best way to involve the team members so that they can help plan the details?
+However, what is the best way to involve the team members so that they can help plan the details?
 For this, you need to create another task list and link its tasks to the project’s task list.

-- The task lists can’t be modified or subdivided, and
+- The task lists cannot be modified or subdivided

-- You can’t merge the tasks from different project and SharePoint sites in the MySite.
+- You cannot merge the tasks from different Project and SharePoint sites in the MySite

 This means that the team members have to search all the project’s sites to find the tasks assigned to them, or manually synchronize these lists in Outlook.

-A few years ago, Microsoft purchased the tool Wunderlist and for a time now has offered Microsoft To-Do as part of O365.
-Both of these task management tools are cloud-based.
-What the future holds for Wunderlist is unknown.
-Certain, however, is that Microsoft wants To-Do to be the new command center for managing personal tasks.
+For a time now, Microsoft has offered Microsoft To Do as part of Microsoft 365.
+This work management tool is cloud-based.
+It is certain that Microsoft wants To Do to be the new command center for managing personal tasks.

-Tasks in To-Do are automatically synchronized – in both directions – with the tasks in Outlook, and tasks in Microsoft Planner can also be displayed if desired.
-However, here as well, there’s no direct interface to MS Project.
+Tasks in To Do are automatically synchronized – in both directions – with the tasks in Outlook, and tasks in Microsoft Planner can also be displayed if desired.
+However, here as well, there is no direct interface to MS Project.

-You can develop a flow in O365 to automatically create a new task item for every new Project Online task.
-This requires a certain level of programming expertise to produce a truly usable solution, but it’s possible.
+You can develop a flow in Microsoft 365 to automatically create a new task item for every new Project Online task.
+This requires a certain level of programming expertise to produce a truly usable solution, but it is possible.